Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 After you go out and warm up, you've got an hour while that pregame show goes on, and you've got a longer halftime than usual.

-You guys have many more players that have actual Super Bowl experience than the Packers have.
+By the way, something else that people are talking about, you guys have many more players that have actual Super Bowl experience than the Packers have.

 Do you?

-Because our first Super Bowl, we were a little tight.
+But it's a little different because our first Super Bowl, we were a little tight.

 He said he was never more nervous before a football game than that one.

-Uh and this is Aaron Rodgers' first Super Bowl.
+And this is Aaron Rodgers' first Super Bowl.

 Absolutely.

-When you get when you step foot on the biggest stage, I mean you're gonna hit your mind gonna be talking to you, telling you in the Super Bowl, so uh we you know, we get a rattle a little bit and uh help us get the victory.
+When you step foot on the biggest stage, I mean, your mind's going to be talking to you, telling you in the Super Bowl.

-Well, best of luck, man, the whole country is pulling for you guys travel better than any team in the National Football League.
+You guys travel better than any team in the National Football League.

 But look, I appreciate your time here.

-Uh thanks for having it.
+All right, thanks for having us.

 It's truly an honor.